cskiwi/angular-monorepo/README.md

 ## Known issues
 - When running the build it will throw `ERROR RuntimeError: NG04002: Cannot match any routes.
 URL Segment: '@angular/compiler.mjs.map'` however the build will still work.
-- Changing a NestJS service, won't unregister the service from the DI container. see: https://github.com/cyco130/vavite/issues/99
+- [WORKAROUND IMPLEMENTED] Changing a NestJS service, won't unregister the service from the DI container. see: https://github.com/cyco130/vavite/issues/99